 Direct releases of active pharmaceutical ingredients (APIs) at pharmaceutical production sites account for only a fraction of total API pollution but have an outsize environmental impact.
 Due to high API concentrations, direct releases can have significant local impacts on water quality and health if these discharges are not adequately treated.
-Over the last two decades, API production has shifted from the EU and North America to regions with high and growing water stress levels.
-That shift potentially exposes the pharmaceutical sector to increased production, compliance, and reputational risks.
-This article examines how pharmaceutical companies can enhance their water stewardship efforts to mitigate risks associated with direct API releases within their supply chain.

 Geographical shifts in API production have exposed the pharma supply chain to increased water scarcity and quality risks